sxht4/MIPS-Edu-Game/testScripts/README.md

 module.exports=Foo;
 ```

-2. in the test script
+2. In the test script

 ```javascript
 var Foo= require(path to your test class):
 ```

-3. start test in the project index with npm test
+3. Start test in the project index with npm test

-You can modify the scirpt attribute in package.json to change script ran by npm test.
+You can modify the scirpt attribute in `package.json` to change script run by npm test.

 # Getting Started on Mocha Unit Test